Algebra I—Semester A

 The fact is no matter where you go or what you do, you'll want a functional relationship with algebra.
 Its graphing skills are off the charts, and it can simplify your life like no other math can.
 Sure, it might be a bit radical and irrational from time to time, but it isn't half bad if you just give it a chance.
 Who knows?
 It might even be the start of an unlikely friendship.
 (You + Algebra = BFFs.)

-Semester A is all about the essence of algebra: mixing numbers with words.
-And we’ll do it via interactive readings, tons of examples, problem sets, fun activities… well, the list goes on.
-Needless to say, we’ve got all the Algebra help (and answers) you'll ever need.
+Semester A is all about the essence of algebra: converting numbers to letters.
+And we'll do it via interactive readings, tons of examples, problem sets, fun activities… well, the list goes on.
+Needless to say, we've got all the Algebra help (and answers) you'll ever need.

 In this Common Core-aligned course, we'll